Types of Barbells – Introduction

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

-Types of Barbells 101
+Common Types of Barbells 101

 Here are the 12 main types of barbells you will likely find in a home or commercial gym:

 #1.
-Standard Weightlifting barbell
+Standard Weightlifting Barbell: Affordable Option for Beginners

 Barbells don’t come much more basic than a standard barbell.